baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 ### Metrics

-Each model will be evaluated by the AUC of its ROC, as described in the problem statement section.
+Each model will be evaluated by the Area Under the Curve (AUC) of its Receiver Operating Characteristics (ROC) curve.
 Several other acronyms may be thrown in as part of an psuedo-intellectual shock and awe campaign.

+A ROC curve is well explained [here](http://www.dataschool.io/roc-curves-and-auc-explained/).
+Essentially it is a plot of True positives as a function of false positives where each point on the curve is a (x, y) is the (tru pos, false pos) at any given probability cutoff threshold.
+That is the threshold in a binary classification where we label a data instance as one class or another.
+By integrating to we return the AUC, a single number by which we can compare models.
+The larger the AUC the better the model is at discriminating between classes.

 ## II.
 Analysis